 - Automation across workflow

-A good TMS should automate tasks that you currently do manually, such as vendor negotiations and follow-ups.
+A good TMS should automate tasks that you currently do manually, such as procurement of freight quotes from vendors and follow-ups.

 While traditional systems have a good rate discovery model for long term contracts, they often underperform when faced with handling spot or ad-hoc shipments, which are unavoidable in logistics.
 State of the art systems have competent modules for securing both spot as well as contract rates.